The Tax Preparer’s Guide to Continuing Education Credits

+Continuing education refers to ongoing learning and training that helps tax preparers maintain professional credentials, deepen expertise, and stay current with evolving tax laws and regulations.
+The IRS updates its continuing education requirements annually, making it essential for tax professionals to stay informed and proactive.
 When choosing a tax preparer, clients want to know they’re working with a true professional — someone who’s qualified, educated, and dedicated to providing the best service possible.
-Continuing education for tax preparers is one way you can prove your expertise and dedication to your clients, renew your tax certifications, and stay up to date on the latest tax laws.
 In this guide, we’re answering the most frequently asked questions about continuing education for tax professionals.

 Do all tax preparers need continuing education credits?